FRRouting/frr/doc/user/ripd.rst

    :ref:`rip-authentication`.
 This may become the default in a future release.

    Default: Send Version 2, and accept either version.

-.. clicmd:: no version

-   Reset the global version setting back to the default.

 .. clicmd:: ip rip send version VERSION